Professional Musicians: Job Outlook & Career Information

 In addition to talent, musicians must have the physical stamina necessary to perform for extended periods of time and go on tour.
 Dedication and discipline are key; interpersonal and promotional skills can also be helpful when it comes to working with other industry professionals and attracting a fan base.

-The BLS reports that job opportunities for musicians nationwide are projected to increase by 5% between 2012 and 2022, a slower-than-average figure in comparison with all other occupations.
+The BLS reports that job opportunities for musicians and singers nationwide are projected to increase by 3% between 2014 and 2024, a slower-than-average figure in comparison with all other occupations.
 An increased demand for musical entertainment is expected to contribute to higher numbers of singers and musicians being hired as backup artists for tours and recordings.
-In 2012, according to the BLS, musicians earned median hourly wages of $23.50 (www.bls.gov).
+In 2015, according to the BLS, musicians and singers earned median hourly wages of $24.20 (www.bls.gov).

 Alternate Career Options